Children and Youth Area Partnerships

 The Inner Gippsland Children and Youth Learning Exchange Podcast

 The Inner Gippsland Children and Youth Learning Exchange is a podcast dedicated to showcasing some of the innovative research and practice taking place across our region to improve the wellbeing of children and youth.

 Tune in to hear conversations with practitioners, researchers and members of our community who are working to improve the wellbeing of Gippsland families.

-Episode 2: Engaging foster kids in decision-making processes affecting their lives
+Episode 2: Engaging kids in decisions about their care

 In Episode 2, we chat to Lynda McRae about engaging young people in out-of-home care in the decision-making processes that affect their lives.